-You will feel tired for several weeks after the operation but as time goes by this should gradually improve.
+You may feel tired for several weeks after the operation, but this should gradually improve as time goes by.

 You should be able to resume normal activities when you feel well enough.
 Regular exercise such as short walks combined with rest is recommended for the first few weeks.
 Avoid heavy lifting, strenuous activity or over stretching for 4-6 weeks.